 Q 1.
 How many students participate in the Freshman Jazz Ensemble?

 A. The size of the Freshman Jazz Ensemble has ranged over the years from 20 to 35.
 A typical size jazz ensemble (such as our other three New Trier jazz ensembles) has 5 saxes, 4 or 5 trombones, 4 or 5 trumpets, plus the rhythm section.
 With the exception of rhythm players, we try to accept everyone into Freshman Jazz Ensemble who plays trumpet, trombone or saxophone, but auditions may be necessary if there are too many of a particular instrument to make the playing experience both musical and worthwhile.
-When there are auditons, they are done with a cassette tape.
-(See below)
+When there are auditons, they are done by making a recording (not live).

 Q 2.
 How many students are in the NT Jazz Studies Program?

 A. There are no brass, woodwind or percussion players in Freshman Orchestra.
 It is a "string only" class.
 They will have to wait until they come to the Winnetka campus to get that experience in Concert Orchestra or Symphony Orchestra.
-MANY jazz students are in the orchestras.
+MANY jazz students are in the orchestras on the Winnetka campus.

-Are there auditions for pianists, drummers, bass players and guitarists?
+Q 4.
+Are there auditions for pianists, drummers, bass players and

 A. Sometimes.... it depends on how many of each of these instruments are enrolled in the class as of mid-April.
 We can accommodate three pianists, two bassists, three drummers, and two guitarists.
 If more than those numbers are enrolled, then an audition is necessary.
 Bass players are the least likely to be auditioned since there are so few.